gerrywastaken/github-secrets-exporter/ADVANCED.md

 - Download secrets, then close PR without merging
 - Workflow never enters main branch (safer long-term)

+> **Note for forks:** GitHub does not pass repository secrets to workflows that run from forked pull requests.
+Use a branch in the same repository or a `workflow_dispatch` run if you fork this action.

 **Alternative: `workflow_dispatch` trigger**
 - Merge workflow to main branch
 - Manually trigger when needed